Institutional Diplomas (DE)

 Pass the BPJEPS AAN entrance exams.

-Have successfully completed the first year of a bachelor's degree in sports science, be enrolled in the second year of a bachelor's degree in sports science, or hold a bachelor's degree in sports science.
+Have successfully completed the first year of a bachelor’s degree in Sports Science, be enrolled in the second year of a bachelor’s degree in Sports Science, or hold a bachelor’s degree in Sports Science.

 National Lifesaving and Water Safety Certificate (BNSSA)